komuw/meli/README.md

 | meli           | 0.04 sec           | 28.43 sec                        |

 Thus, meli appears to be 2.2 times faster than docker-compose(by wall clock time).
-There are still some low hanging fruits performance wise that I'll target in future.
+There are still some low hanging fruits, performance wise, that I'll target in future.
 But I'm not making a tool to take docker-compose to the races.